Home

 Data Skew

 Ideally, when Spark performs, for example, a join, the join keys should be evenly distributed among partitions.
-However, real-world data is rarely ideal, ahem... best case it at least somewhat good.
+However, real-world data is rarely ideal, ahem... best case it is at least somewhat good.
 Often practitioners encounter skewed data, resulting in poor performance or even OOM failures.

 Data skew